 Parents searching for autism facts know to look for signs and behaviors associated with this developmental disability, but they miss out on a crucial piece of the puzzle: how well their children sleep.

-Researchers estimate that 80 percent of children with autism spectrum disorder face sleep issues, struggling to fall asleep or stay asleep throughout the night.
+Children with autism spectrum disorder face a number of sleep issues, struggling to fall asleep or stay asleep throughout the night.

 Fortunately, parents can help by designing a relaxing bedroom that is conducive to a good night’s rest.